 Credit concentration risk is the risk arising from an uneven distribution of exposures, through single name, sector or geographical concentration.
-MUS(EMEA) analyses the credit concentrations through its daily credit exposure reports.
-MUS(EMEA)'s exposures are concentrated on government bonds, the financial sector and exposures to Japanese markets and counterparties.
-In addition, MUS(EMEA) carries out stress testing and scenario analysis on its largest credit exposures.
+The Group analyses the credit concentrations through its daily credit exposure reports.
+The Group's exposures are concentrated on government bonds, the financial sector and exposures to Japanese markets and counterparties.
+In addition, the Group carries out stress testing and scenario analysis on its largest credit exposures.